clemenko/dc19_supply_chain/readme.md

 We can create policy enforcement within Universal Control Plane (UCP) such that **ONLY** signed images from the `ci` team will be allowed to run.
 Since this workshop is about DTR and Secure Supply Chain we will skip that step.

-Let's sign our first Docker image?
+Let's sign your first Docker image?

 1. Right now you should have a promoted image `$DTR_URL/ci/dc19:0.2`.
 We need to tag it with a new `signed` tag.